 EAMM currently employs 12 Rangers, all Maasai from the surrounding villages.
 Some rangers live up to 10 km from the EAMM camp, and take a walk of up to 2 hours to get to the EAMM camp daily.
 This walk serves as the first patrol of the day.
 At 8 am the service starts with brief reports about the observations of the individual rangers on their way to the EAMM camp (wounded animals, suspicious activities etc.).
 On the subsequent patrol, the rangers usually travel in pairs on foot or are brought with the Land Rover to more remote areas that are sometimes difficult to access, and can only be combed by foot.
 They monitor focal points where conflicts are likely to happen.
 Many violent encounters could already be prevented.
 Shepherds, for example, are informed about the presence of elephants or lions that are near their livestock, so that they can avoid dangerous encounters.
 If necessary, elephants can also be diverted.

-Elephant Aware operates “without borders”, but mainly in the region of Siana, which consists of communal land as well as the Siana Mara and Olarro Conservancies.
+Elephant Aware works without borders though their main focus of operations is in the Siana region.
 More remote areas are patrolled 2 to 3 times a week.
 The EA Rangers walk up to 30/40/50 kilometers a day and do not carry weapons, except for traditional Maasai knives.
 They also monitor injured animals and, if necessary, call the Mara veterinarian.

 Educating community members about appropriate behaviour in encounters with elephants is an important part of the work, as well as to generally create awareness about how to co-exist peacefully with wildlife.
 The rangers hold information sessions in villages, at community meetings and schools.